Description

 Frankfurt Germany, a city of contrasts

-I planned an 11 hour layover in Frankfurt on my way to South Africa this past March.
+I planned an 11 hour layover in Frankfurt on my way to South Africa in March 2010.
 And I hooked up with CouchSurfer Sue who really knew her history and gave me an excellent seven hour walking tour of the city.
-Old and new architecture exists in harmony.
+Join along here.

 02 Chinese garden Bethmannpark Frankfurt Germany (800x600)